mediaelement/mediaelement/README.md

 * Silverlight culture update
 * Added back reference check (also makes jQuery usage easier)
 * Added stop() function to mediaelement
+* timerupdate still fires when paused (plugins)
+* Added Security.allowDomain("*") to Flash so it can be used on different domains

 *2.0.4 (2011/01/14) - 31.2kb*